 C.G.
 Jung – Family Constellation

 C. G. Jung's article "Family Constellation," translated by Elena Kruglyakova, is published in the second volume of his collected works.
-This volume contains Jung's works, which reflect on his experimental research using word association tests.
-The volume covers the research period from 1904 to 1911.
+This volume compiles Jung's writings that explore experimental research, relying on the word association test.
+The volume covers the period of research from 1904 to 1911.

-This article, written in 1909, contains some of Jung's ideas about the influence of family on individual development.
-It reveals the beginnings of object relations psychology, transgenerational transmission, constellations, and, I believe, many other fields that today are independent fields.
-I'd particularly like to highlight the ideas about the influence of couples on each other, that is, the idea that not only parents influence children, but also the development of husband and wife within a couple.
-Moreover, this article is a reflection on the results of associative experiments; Jung draws on figures and graphs for his reflections, but in his reflections, he essentially describes elements of the family's emotional field, or, as we might say today, elements of the family unconscious.
+The article was written in 1909 and contains some of Jung's ideas about the family's influence on individual development.
+In it, one can see the nascent psychology of object relations, transgenerational transmission, family constellations, and, I believe, many other concepts that are now independent fields.
+I particularly want to highlight ideas about the mutual influence within a couple—that is, not only do parents influence children, but the development of a husband and wife within the family unit also matters.
+Moreover, this article is a reflection on the results of associative experiments; Jung muses based on figures and graphs, but in his reflections, he essentially describes elements of the family's emotional field, or, as we might say today, elements of the family unconscious.

-The word constellation is from the Latin constellatio, which literally means “constellation” (con- “together” + stella “star”); in analytical psychology, they usually talk about the constellation of a complex.
+The word constellation – Latin constellatio literally means "a group of stars" (con- "together" + stella "star").
+In analytical psychology, one usually speaks of the constellation of a complex.

-Ladies and gentlemen, as we have seen, there are various ways in which the association experiment can be used in practical psychology.
-Today, I would like to discuss another way of using this experiment, which is primarily of purely theoretical significance.
-My student, Emma Furst, a staff member at the Psychiatric Clinic of the University of Zurich, conducted the following research: she applied the association experiment to twenty-four families, consisting of a total of one hundred subjects.
-The resulting data consisted of 22,200 associations.
+Ladies and gentlemen, as we have seen, there are various ways in which the association experiment can be utilized in practical psychology.
+Today, I would like to discuss yet another application of this experiment, which primarily holds purely theoretical significance.
+My student, Emma Furst, a staff member of the psychiatric clinic at the University of Zurich, conducted the following research: she applied the association experiment to twenty-four families, comprising a total of one hundred subjects.
+The resulting material amounted to 22,200 associations.

-This material was processed in the following way: fifteen clearly defined groups were formed in accordance with logical-linguistic criteria, and the associations were grouped as follows:
+This material was processed as follows: fifteen clearly defined groups were formed according to logical and linguistic criteria, and the associations were grouped accordingly:

 Husband Wife Difference